ajitashwath/diffusion-models/README.md

-# diffusion-models
-An Empirical Study of Diffusion Parameterization and Sampling Dynamics Under Limited Compute
+# An Empirical Study of Diffusion Parameterization and Sampling Dynamics